Vaashi (2022 film): Theatrical

 The film was released in theatres on June 17, 2022.

 Home media

+The digital streaming rights of the film is acquired by Netflix from amount of ₹ 10 crores.

 The film started streaming on Netflix from 17 July 2022 in Malayalam and dubbed versions of Tamil, Telugu and Kannada languages.

 Music

 Soundtrack of Vaashi is composed by Kailas Menon and lyrics by Vinayak Sasikumar.
 The music rights of the film are owned by Think Music.